June 11, 2019 by Greg Meckbach

 Insurers are hoping FSRA will take a more flexible approach than FSCO when approving auto rate changes, an Insurance Bureau of Canada official told Canadian Underwriter earlier.

-Legislation bringing in FSRA was tabled three years ago by George Sousa, then the Liberal finance minister.
+Legislation bringing in FSRA was tabled three years ago by Charles Sousa, then the Liberal finance minister.
 The move was applauded by IBC because some insurance executives felt that FSRA would adapt to changing consumer needs and industry trends.

 The Liberals were voted out of power a year ago and replaced as ruling party by the Progressive Conservatives.
 New finance minister Vic Fedeli has promised the PCs will review with FSRA how auto rates are regulated.